Shadowblazen/dynamodb-wrapper/README.md

 });
 ```

+*(Optional)* If you use DynamoDBWrapper retry logic instead of AWS retry logic, you gain the following benefits:

+1. Improved batch processing: DynamoDBWrapper will automatically retry any *UnprocessedItems* in your `batchWriteItem` requests.
-(Optional) If you enable DynamoDBWrapper retries (shown above), you can add a `retry` event listener to be notified when requests are throttled.
+2. You can add a `retry` event listener to be notified when requests are throttled.
 In your application, you can log these events, or even respond by increasing provisioned throughput on the affected table.
+3. DynamoDBWrapper's `retryDelayOptions` actually work as documented (this functionality doesn't work in the AWS JavaScript SDK yet, but there's an [open ticket for this feature request](https://github.com/aws/aws-sdk-js/issues/1100)).

 ```
 dynamoDBWrapper.events.on('retry', function (e) {